Rallies in Atlanta, nation against hate after spa shootings

 Otis Wilson, a 38-year-old photographer who’s Black, said people need to pay attention to the discrimination those of Asian descent face.
 “We went through this last year with the Black community, and we’re not the only ones who go through this,” he said.

-Camden Hunt, a 28-year-old Black woman, said she first got involved in activism in her native Baltimore.
-She attended protests over the death of Freddie Gray, a Black man who suffered a broken neck in police custody in Baltimore in 2015.
-She moved to Atlanta four years ago and got involved in community organizing, last summer pulling together an event to support Black women victimized by police violence.
+Camden Hunt, who’s 28 and uses the pronoun they, said they first got involved in activism in their native Baltimore.
+They attended protests over the death of Freddie Gray, a Black man who suffered a broken neck in police custody in Baltimore in 2015.
+They moved to Atlanta four years ago and got involved in community organizing, last summer pulling together an event to support Black women victimized by police violence.

-Hunt joined Saturday’s rally to “show Black and Asian solidarity, ” adding “I think it’s amazing.
+Hunt, who’s Black, joined Saturday’s rally to “show Black and Asian solidarity,” adding “I think it’s amazing.
 I look out and I see people of all shades and ages and backgrounds.”

 Similar rallies were held from coast to coast.
 In San Francisco, hundreds gathered in Portsmouth Square, in the middle of Chinatown, to grieve the victims and to call for an end to racist and sexist violence against Asian Americans.
 The participants waved signs reading “stop Asian hate.”